DataDog/documentation/content/en/monitors/create/configuration.md

 #### No data

 Notifications for missing data are useful if you expect a metric to always be reporting data under normal circumstances.
 For example, if a host with the Agent must be up continuously, you can expect the metric `system.cpu.idle` to always report data.
 For this case, you should enable notifications for missing data.
-The sections below explain how to do that with each option.
+The sections below explain how to accomplish this with each option.

 There are currently two ways to deal with missing data:
 - Using the limited `Notify no data` option which is supported by all monitor types